How magma behaves when it gets gassed up

 Assign to Google Classroom

 Lava is the most famous hazard of volcanoes.
-It is featured in movies.
-It used to describe lamps, chocolate cakes and mobile phone cases.
+It is featured in movies, and it is used to describe lamps, chocolate cakes, and mobile phone cases.
 But lava is only part of the volcano story.
-Lava is what we call magma when it flows out of a volcano.
-Magma is molten - or melted - rock.
-You would not want to stand in lava.
-It can be as hot as 2,000 Fahrenheit.
-At a walking pace you could outrun the majority of lava flows.
+Lava is what we call magma when it flows out of a volcano, and magma is molten - or melted - rock.
+While you would not want to stand in lava, which can be as hot as 2,000 Fahrenheit, at a walking pace you could outrun the majority of lava flows.
 So, what’s so hazardous about a volcanic eruption?

 Geologists who study volcanoes - volcanologists - are trying to better understand the behavior of these pyroclastic currents.
 Given the danger of capturing data directly from an explosive eruption, volcanologists such as Smithsonian’s Dr. Ben Andrews have found ways to capture data from a distance and simulate flows in laboratories.
 Ben’s Eruption Simulator uses laser beams and talcum powder to observe how erupted materials get distributed upward and outward in different scenarios.

 Learn more about Ben’s volcano research in the "Smithsonian Science How" webcast on Thursday, Dec.
 14, 2017.
-Watch How Volcanic Eruptions Send Materials Up and Out, airing at 11 a.m. and 2 p.m.
-EST on the Q?rius website.
-Ben will take you on an explosive journey while answering your questions live.
+During How Volcanic Eruptions Send Materials Up and Out (airs at 11 a.m. and 2 p.m.
+EST on the Q?rius website), Ben will take you on an explosive journey while answering your questions live.
 You can also get teaching resources to use with the webcast.